mmeysenburg/ccla-hpc-workshop/docs/pages/optimizing-python-built-ins.md

 ## Second example: matrix multiplication

-Python is known for its ease of use and for the numerous *modules* that can be imported for just about any problem domain, as this tongue-in-cheek [xkcd](https://xkcd.com/) comic illustrates:
+Python is known for its ease of use and for the numerous *modules* and *libraries* that can be imported for just about any problem domain, as this tongue-in-cheek [xkcd](https://xkcd.com/) comic illustrates:

 ![Xkcd Python comic](https://imgs.xkcd.com/comics/python.png)

-The standard distribution of Python alone contains over 200 modules, and there are something like 137,000 other modules available to be installed and used by Python programmers.
-We cannot vouch for the quality of all 137,000 modules, but the odds are pretty good that there is a module already written to do some or all of the problem you are trying to solve.
+The standard distribution of Python alone contains over 200 modules, and there are something like 137,000 other libraries available to be installed and used by Python programmers.
+We cannot vouch for the quality of all 137,000 libraries, but the odds are pretty good that there is a module already written to do some or all of the problem you are trying to solve.
 Many of these modules have the extra benefit of being implemented in low-level C code, meaning that they are very